sbailey-phys/DxPRT/README.md

 ```c++
 void Workspace::SetCurrentEM(const UINT& iEM);
 ```
 Sets the current environment map to be displayed.
-This should exceed the number of environment maps in the constructor, however, if it does then the modulo will be taken.
+This should not exceed the number of environment maps in the constructor, however, if it does then the modulo will be taken.

 -	_IN_ iEM: the index of the environment map to be displayed
 ```c++